RAKWireless/RAK10706-Signal-Meter/SignalMeterTool/README.md

 In addition there are 3 parts for debugging.

-6. Options to restart the device and to see current device settings from log
-7. Log output of the communication with the device.
+6. Log output of the communication with the device.
 It can be used as well to send manual AT commands.
-8. Switching the tool function from device setup mode to debug mode, where the device will start its test mode and the log output will show information.
+7. Switching the tool function from device setup mode to debug mode, where the device will start its test mode and the log output will show information.

 <center><img src="./assets/02-ui-parts.png" alt="UI"></center>